Saint Ann’s Shrine & Congregation of the Blessed Sacrament Celebrate Saint Ann’s Feast Day with Triduum Masses

 Today, Saint Ann’s statue is now open for viewing to the public for veneration.
 A portion of the Relic of Saint Ann of New York is now at the Saint Ann’s Shrine in Cleveland, Ohio.

-The Story of the Congregation of the Blessed Sacrament Priests, Brothers and Deacons
+The Story of the Congregation of the Blessed Sacrament Priests & Brothers

 The founder of the Congregation of the Blessed Sacrament, Saint Peter Julian Eymard, understood and proclaimed the Eucharist to be the center of our life and faith as followers of Jesus Christ.
 He emphasized that the Eucharist has the power to transform individuals and societies and to renew the Church.

-We are a Catholic religious congregation of priests, brothers, and deacons whose mission is to share the riches of God’s love manifested in the Eucharist.
+We are a Catholic religious congregation of priests and brothers whose mission is to share the riches of God’s love manifested in the Eucharist.
 We minister in many lands and cultures, and in a variety of situations, but share a common vision and hope for a world renewed by the Eucharist.

 We speak different languages, but tell a common story of life transformed by the power of table, word, bread, and wine ― the Sacrament of Christ’s presence and love.
 The Spirit of God moves us, as it did our founder, Saint Peter Julian Eymard, the Apostle of the Eucharist, “to do something great for the Eucharist!”
 And we invite all ― religious, lay, and ordained ― to share in this work.